rougier/numpy-100/README.rst

 #.
 Consider the vector [1, 2, 3, 4, 5], how to build a new vector with 3
-   consecutive zeros interleaved between each value ?  (★★★)
+   consecutive zeros interleaved between each value?  (★★★)

    .. code-block:: python